Frequently Asked Questions

 Version 3 personal licenses are perpetual and do not expire.
 They may be used for as long as you like.

 Version 3 commercial licenses are are typically valid for a one year period.
-They must be renewed when they expire in order to continue using the Tournament Director software.
+They must be renewed when they expire in order to continue using The Tournament Director software.